0xc0dec/solo/CONTEXT.md

 # TODO

-* Continue moving all code to VulkanCmdBuffer usage
 * Static mesh collider (demo1 currently has no collision on backdrop mesh)
 * Deferred demo - add shadows
 * Use GENERAL image layout in Vulkan for now, for simplicity